-What Is Marketing Operations?
-Everything You Need To Know In 2021
+Marketing Ops for SaaS: Everything You Need To Know

 The modern day SaaS customer journey is long and nuanced.
 And the modern day SaaS marketing strategy needs to reflect that with a more holistic view of the customer lifecycle.